SewoongLab/backdoor-suite/README.md

 ### Publishing your own module:
 The quickest way for us to integrate a new module is for it to be requested with the following:

 1. A schema in the `schemas` folder to document the necessary configurations to run the experiment.
-Don't forget to add the `[INTERNAL]` section if needed.
+Don't forget to add the `[INTERNAL]` or `[OPTIONAL]` section if needed.
 1. A folder of the form `modules/[new module name]` with file `run_module.py` inside of it.
 1. A function named `run` within `run_module.py` for all supported module logic.
 1. Added information to the [Supported Attacks / Defenses](#in-this-repo) section of this `README.md`.